ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 Interactions with existing language or compiler features:

-- Fully qualified imports with hidden declarations are not respected.
-With ``import qualified Data.Maybe hiding (mapMaybe)``, using ``Data.Maybe.mapMaybe`` is valid.
-  If necessary, it might be possible to handle this case by adding extra checks to the new qualified name lookup implementation.
-- Only unknown fully qualified names (that would otherwise throw ``Not in scope`` errors) are affected.
+Only unknown fully qualified names (that would otherwise throw ``Not in scope`` errors) are affected.
 The other language or compiler features are left unchanged.
 In particular, typeclass instances are not changed.
 With ``Data.Generics.Labels.Field'``, the Field instance of Symbol from the generic-lens package is not imported, and the user still needs to add ``import Data.Generics.Labels ()``.

 Costs and Drawbacks